-We read a lot of studies here at MensFitness.com—so we know how frustrating all of that apparent flip-flopping can be.
-In order to help make sense of all the breaking and headline news, we've aligned ourselves with some of the industry's top experts—clued-in doctors, trainers, dietitians and researchers who can help us separate fact from headline-grabbing fiction and give us the real-deal advice on how to live a healthier, fitter lifestyle...every day.
+We read a lot of studies here at mensfitness.com—so we know how frustrating all of that apparent flip-flopping can be.
+To help make sense of all the breaking and headline news, we've aligned ourselves with some of the industry's top experts—clued-in doctors, trainers, dietitians, and researchers who can help us separate fact from headline-grabbing fiction and give us the real-deal advice on how to live a healthier, fitter lifestyle...every day.

 A: The subject of recovery covers many different realms.
 The classic “one day of rest between workouts” can help the novice lifter introduce recovery into his regime.
 But you’re one step above “novice”.
 You train.

-Train Regularly – If you are a weekend warrior, or train sporadically at best, it could be a screaming indication of the amount of time it’s taking for you to recover.
+Train regularly—if you're a weekend warrior, or train sporadically at best, it could be a screaming indication of the amount of time it’s taking for you to recover.
 Even if you do the same thing each weekend, the amount of time spent in absence of athletic endeavours per week is leaving your body as shocked as ever as soon as you leave the gym.
-Try to get training a minimum of 3 workouts per week, and you’ll notice your body give you a much more “manageable” response to your training.
+Try to get training a minimum of three workouts per week, and you’ll notice your body give you a much more “manageable” response to your training.

-Eat The Right Foods - the amount of time it takes for our muscles to recover from a workout is directly contingent upon the foods we decide to fuel our body with.
-We all know proteins are building blocks to muscle development.
+Eat the right foods—the amount of time it takes for our muscles to recover from a workout is directly contingent upon the foods we decide to fuel our body with.
+We all know proteins are the building blocks to muscle development.
 That said, we should be having plenty.
 Remember that our workouts break our muscle tissue down.
 It’s up to us to build them back up again, and protein-rich foods are key.

-Rest, Relax, Recover – if your sleeping habits are off, they’ll have an effect on your recovery time.
+Rest, relax, recover—if your sleeping habits are off, they’ll have an effect on your recovery time.
 Cortisol levels can elevate, and testosterone and HGH levels can drop.
-These hormones need to be in the right balance in order for you to get the most from your workouts, or else you could just end up overtraining, and ultimately losing muscle.
+These hormones need to be in the right balance for you to get the most from your workouts, or else you could just end up overtraining, and ultimately losing muscle.
 Take a week off of training if you notice you’re still sore after a few days, susceptible to colds or illness, aren’t motivated to train, having poor sleeps, and aren’t feeling as strong in the weight room.